ItalyStrap/advanced-control-manager/readme.txt

 * **[Breadcrumbs](http://docs.italystrap.com/breadcrumbs-wordpress-theme/)** Make your WordPress site SEO friendly with Breadcrumbs and Schema.org and get Google rich snippet in SERP, fully customizable for your purpose (ItalyStrap breadcrumbs class is 10 times faster than Yoast Breadcrumbs ;-) ).

 * **[LazyLoad](http://docs.italystrap.com/wordpress-image-lazy-load-with-italystrap/)** Lazy load images to improve page load times and server bandwidth.
 Images are loaded only when visible to the user.
 This functionality is forked from [lazy-load](https://wordpress.org/plugins/lazy-load/) plugin with my improvements.
-It also work with ItalyStrap Bootstrap Carousel, srcset and sizes.
+It also works with ItalyStrap Bootstrap Carousel, srcset and sizes.

 * **[Schema.org Local Business](http://docs.italystrap.com/widget-italystrap-vcard-local-business/)** A simple Widget to add [Schema.org Local business](http://schema.org/LocalBusiness) in your widgetized themes (sidebar, footer, ...)
 This widget will add microdata information about your  site for SEO purposes.
-This widget was present in my [ItalyStrap theme framework](https://italystrap.com/) forked from [Roots theme](https://roots.io/) with some improvements of mine, now I've done more improvements thank to [this tool](https://www.searchcommander.com/seo-tools/structured-data-builder/) shared from [Luca Bove](https://plus.google.com/+LucaBove/posts/iM4aTMgzWAu) on googleplus.
+This widget was present in my [ItalyStrap theme framework](https://italystrap.com/) forked from [Roots theme](https://roots.io/) with some improvements of mine, now I've done more improvements thank to [this tool](https://www.searchcommander.com/seo-tools/structured-data-builder/) shared from [Luca Bove](https://plus.google.com/+LucaBove/posts/iM4aTMgzWAu) on google plus.

 * **Posts Widget** This adds a widget for displaying posts with a lot of options, you can create a related posts, posts from any taxonomies, pages, and mmore, in a future release you have also the power to change the template.